AminatRazaq/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that converts a number from base 10 to base 16 A script that encodes and decodes text using the rot13 encryption A script that prints every other line from the input
+A shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result